phaseportrait/phaseportrait/README.md

 # What's this?
 The idea behind this project was to create a simple way to make phase portraits in 2D and 3D, as we couldn't find something similar on the internet, so we got down to work.
+Eventually, we did some work on bifurcations, 1D maps and chaos.

 This idea came while taking a course in non linear dynamics and chaos, during the 3rd year of physics degree, brought by our desire of visualizing things and programming.